Typing Math in Microsoft Word

 inside the integral.
 To produce the output $\int \left(x^2+1 \right)dx$, type \int followed by spacebar followed by (x^2+1)dx.

-For definite integrals (integrals with lower and upper limits), type \int followed by an underscore symbol followed by the lower limit, followed by the caret key along with the upper limit, followed by spacebar, followed by the content you want included inside the integral.
+For definite integrals (integrals with lower and upper limits), type \int followed by an underscore symbol (SHIFT + MINUS) followed by the lower limit, followed by the caret key (SHIFT + 6) along with the upper limit, followed by spacebar, followed by the content you want included inside the integral.
 To produce the output $\int_{3}^{7}\left(x^2+1 \right)dx$, type \int_3^7, then spacebar, then (x^2+1)dx.
 If you type the math content on its own separate line, the integral symbol will be larger as shown below:

 $\displaystyle\int_{3}^{7}\left(x^2+1 \right)dx$

-Intersection symbol: \cap followed by spacebar, produces the output $\cap $.
+Intersection: Type \cap or \intersection, followed by spacebar, to produce the output $\cap $.

 Inverse trigonometric functions: